 The Fed effect on mortgage rates

 The Fed uses shorter-term interest rates to influence bond markets and steer the economy.
-By hiking interest rates, it aimed to reverse high prices by tamping down consumer demand.
-Now that inflation has moderated, the central bank is lowering interest rates to cushion the nation’s slowdown.
+By hiking the federal funds rate, it aimed to reverse high prices by tamping down consumer demand.
+Then, late last year, the central bank lowered rates to fine-tune the economy.
+Now, with economic uncertainty in the air, the Fed is in a wait-and-see mode.

-The lower interest rates will soak through the economy over a period of time, resulting in lower yields on Treasury bonds.
+The Trump administration has taken aggressive economic actions that have triggered a period of transition.
+Federal layoffs, tariffs, and the risk of renewed inflation have tamped down yields on Treasury bonds.
 And that’s key.
 The 10-year Treasury moves mirror mortgage rates.
 It’s not a one-to-one interest rate relationship; there can be a 2% to 3% difference between Treasurys and mortgage rates.
 But the directional moves are coordinated.

 Dig deeper: How the Fed rate decision affects mortgage rates